bedirhanklcrsln/FordOtosan_Internship/question-answer.md

 ### *Machine Learning*
 Machine learning is learning the algorithm by using the data it has.
 ### *Unsupervised vs Supervised learning difference*
-In supervised learning, we give labeled data to the machine so that it can use them while grouping objects.
-In unsupervised learning, objects are grouped by comparing their various properties to each other.
+Both use dataset.
+Unsupervised Learning doesn't need the tags of the data.
 ### *Deep Learning*
-It is a subfield of machine learning that uses one or more artificial neural networks to obtain new data using labeled data.
+It is a subfield of machine learning.
+It uses the labeled data to model the data and learn the data pattern.
 ### *Neural Network*
 It is a machine learning algorithm that works like a human brain.
 ### *Convolution Neural Network*
 It is a deep learning algorithm. it increases the accuracy of object detection by filtering the image.
 Advantages over NN: high accuracy , weight sharing.
 ### *Segmentation Task in Neural Network*
-Segmentation is classify the pixels in the image where the object is located , both supervised and unsupervised.
+Segmentation classifies the pixels of the image and divides it into regions and defines the boundaries of the object in the image.
+It is supervised
 ### *Classification Task in Neural Network*
 Classification is the classification of the image according to the object in the image , it is supervised.
 ### *Comparing Classification and Segmentation*